 How do I get free Apple Music with Optus?

 Optus is offering a six or 12-month Apple Music trial with its 24-month phone plans and 12-month SIM-only plans.
 If you’re in the market for a new device, you can pair your Optus plan with high-end smartphones such as the Samsung Galaxy S10 or the Huawei P30 Pro, with plan prices beginning at $45 per month for 4GB of data.

-The following table lists a selection of published 24-month Optus plans for the 64GB iPhone 11 on Canstar Blue’s database, listed in order of cost from lowest to highest and then by data allowance, largest to smallest.
+The following table lists a selection of published 24-month and 36-month Optus plans for the 64GB iPhone 11 on Canstar Blue’s database, listed in order of cost from lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of providers.

 How the Optus deal works